TheLazyCactus/ironhack-v4-data-lessons/FAQ.md

 ## PANDAS

-### Steps to take when working w/a new dataset
+### Steps to take when working with a new dataset
 1. Check dataset shape, nulls, clean if needed
-2. Come up with questions your interested in, go from high-level to low-level Add example
+2. Come up with questions your interested in, go from high-level to low-level
+EXAMPLES TO BE ADDED
 3. Start EDA, find issues with the dataset and fix them as you go.
 The issues can be things like:
     * wrong data types
     * wrong values, e.g. ages around 200 years
     * inconsistent values, e.g. M, male, men for the same gender
-4. Repeat 2 and 3 until you've answered your most pressing questions
+4. Repeat 2. and 3. until you've answered your most pressing questions

 ### When to use a quick EDA vs a more formal analysis
-    * quick EDA: Good for simple questions or questions that don't require 100% accuracy or for when you're in a time crunch.
-Or for when you want to find ideas.
+* **quick EDA**: Good for simple questions or questions that don't require 100% accuracy or for when you're in a time crunch.
+Orfor when you want to find ideas.
-    * formal analysis: For when you have time to do it, mainly.
+* **formal analysis**: For when you have time to do it, mainly.
 It's typically when you need to answer the most important business questions, and you need to get it right.

 ### Standard workflow for cleaning messy data efficiently
 The 2 and 3 from above.
 There's no cookie-cutter answer.
 At most, you can automate data validation using Pydantic (easy mode) or great_expectations (hard mode, not worth it for static data)